anton-tsyganenko/otppy/README.md

 ##examples

-generation of a new folder with keys:
+generation of a new folder with 10 keys 10 KB size:

-    ./otp.py -g -o keys
+    ./keygen.py keys 10000 10

 encryption/decryption with manual text and key input: